earthlab/earthlab.github.io/org/earth-analytics/week-2.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework submission

-1. Create a new `R markdown` document.
-Name it: `youLastName-yourFirstName-week2.rmd`
+**Create a new `R markdown` document.** Name it: `youLastName-yourFirstName-week2.rmd` Turn your R Markdown document into a report about the 2013 Boulder floods by adding the code required to generate the plots listed below and the following text:

+Carefully compose 2-3 paragraphs at the top of the report which summarize the conditions and the events that took place in 2013 to cause a flood that had significant impacts.
+Describe the impacts of the flood on the terrain and the people in Boulder.

+Below that text, include the 4 plots (described below).
+Describe and interpret each plot that you create below, describing what the plot shows and how the data demonstrate an impact or a driver of the flood event.
+Use the readings above to write the text in your report.

+Be sure to PROOFREAD your report before submitting it.
+Check for spelling, and grammar.
+The text will be graded like a typical paper.
+The code will be graded for

+* syntax, clean code style, function (does it run without errors)

+#### Add 4 plots to your report document

-2. In this `R markdown` document, add the following plots [using the homework lessons as a guide to walk you through](/course-materials/earth-analytics/week-2/hw-ggplot2-r).
+Add the code to produce the following 4 plots in your `R markdown` document, [using the homework lessons as a guide to walk you through](/course-materials/earth-analytics/week-2/hw-ggplot2-r).

 Use the `data/week2/precipitation/805325-precip-dailysum-2003-2013.csv` file to create:

-* a plot of precipitation from 2003 to 2013 using `ggplot()`.
+* **PLOT 1:** a plot of precipitation from 2003 to 2013 using `ggplot()`.
-* a plot that shows precipitation SUBSETTED from Aug 15 - Oct 15 2013
+* **PLOT 2:** a plot that shows precipitation SUBSETTED from Aug 15 - Oct 15 2013

 Use the `data/week2/discharge/06730200-discharge-daily-1986-2013.csv` file to create:

-* a plot of stream discharge from 1986 to 2016 using `ggplot()`.
+* **PLOT 3:** a plot of stream discharge from 1986 to 2016 using `ggplot()`.
-* a plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013
+* **PLOT 4:** a plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013

 Note: If you did the challenge activities, you have already created these plots.